Mark R. McLaughlin

 About Dr. McLaughlin

 Mark McLaughlin is a practicing board-certified neurosurgeon, a national media commentator, author of the book Cognitive Dominance: A Brain Surgeon’s Quest to Outthink Fear, and acclaimed keynote speaker.

-He is the founder of Princeton Brain and Spine Care where he practices surgery focusing on trigeminal neuralgia and cervical spine surgery.
+He is the founder of Princeton Brain, Spine and Sports Medicine Care where he practices surgery focusing on trigeminal neuralgia and cervical spine surgery.
 McLaughlin is also a thought leader in performance enhancement and physician hospital relations.